Posts tagged 'Management Tips'

 Resource allocation is a good thing, right?
 You are managing multiple projects at once.
 On a Monday, after drafting up a general report, you find that while one of your resources is clearly overbooked for the week with tasks from 4 different projects, there is one resource with the same skillset, that doesn’t have any tasks until Thursday.
 You reallocate the second resource to the projects that the first one is working on and normalize the workload.
 Great, huh?

 Did you know that although about a half of us make New Year's resolutions, only 8% of the resolutions made on that blissful eve actually get fulfilled?
-Some say that the reason why promises don't get fulfilled is because the resolutions made are too unrealistic or that there isn't a plan.
+Some say that it's due to the fact that the resolutions are too unrealistic or that there isn't a plan.
 Others say it's the lack of definition and the fact that the resolutions are too vague.
 Since we want you to be the 8% that actually succeeds, we came up with 5 resolutions to make why you should make them and the way you can fulfill them.

 We’re currently living through one of the most difficult times to hire employees in U.S. history.
 The unemployment rate has been hovering below 5 percent, while there are more jobs going unfilled than ever and the time to hire has been at a record 27 days.
 If you’re regularly hiring or getting ready to hire, I probably just stressed you out a little more with that info.
 Sorry!
 But don’t worry, I’ve got some great tips to help you.